Table of Contents

 The purpose of the study was to determine the effect of aromatase inhibition on bone mineral density and bone turnover.

-Each participant received 1 mg anastrozole daily or a placebo drug.
+Each participant received 1 mg of an aromatase inhibitor daily or a placebo drug.

 At the end of the study, the serum testosterone increased from 319 ± 93 ng/dl at baseline to 524 ± 139 ng/dl in month 3 and dropped slightly after one year.